rushimok73/AWS-SAA-C03-Notes/README.md

 - Standard: 3 - 5 hours to restore.
 - Bulk: 5 - 12 hours.
 Has the lowest cost and is good for a large set of data.

+Two Subtypes
+  - Glacier Instant retrieval - Millisecond access to data (S3 standard fast) as long as it is accessed once a quarter
+  - Glacier Flexible retrieval - Async access.
+Retrieve once or twice a year

 #### 1.4.9.5.
 S3 Glacier Deep Archive

 - Designed for long term backups and as a tape-drive replacement.